AutoMetaOS/vecon/README.md

 - git push

 # Usage
-For one shot version update and publish
+For one shot version update and publish/deploy
 ```json
 {
   // package.json